-Now the period in which we are living at present, is surely at a low ebb religiously, and lacks the heroic spark.
-Unless God send forth his spirit, there will be no turn, and fearfully rapid will be the descent of the waters.
+Now the period in which we are living at present, is surely at a low ebb religiously.

+Unless God send forth His Spirit, there will be no turn, and fearfully rapid will be the descent of the waters.
 But you remember the Aeolian Harp, which men were wont to place outside their casement, that the breeze might wake its music into life.
-Until the wind blew, the harp remained silent, while, on the other hand, even though the wind arose, if the harp did not lie in readiness, a rustling of the breeze might be heard, but not a single note of etherial music delighted the ear.
-Now, let Calvinism be nothing but such an Aeolian Harp,-absolutely powerless, as it is, without the quickening spirit of God, still we feel it our God-given duty to keep our harp, its strings tuned aright, ready in the window of God's Holy Sion, awaiting the breath of the Spirit.
+Until the wind blew, the harp remained silent, while, again, even though the wind arose, if the harp did not lie in readiness, a rustling of the breeze might be heard, but not a single note of ethereal music delighted the ear.
+Now, let Calvinism be nothing but such an Aeolian Harp,-absolutely powerless, as it is, without the quickening. spirit of God - still we feel it our God-given duty to keep our harp, its strings tuned aright, ready in the window of God's Holy Sion, awaiting the breath of the Spirit.